blakeembrey/dombars/README.md

 For custom helpers that need to be unsubscribed, a function is made available to helper functions through the `unsubscribe` method.
 Pass in a function that needs to be called on unsubscription, and when the helper is destroyed the unsubscribe function will be called.

-### Events

-DOMBars will emit events during the contruction of every template.
-This allows the creation of some amazing plugins and optimized attaching of event listeners to the DOM, since you no longer need to do DOM traversal.

-To listen to events, you can subscribe using the regular `DOMBars.on` or `DOMBars.once` for a callback that should only run once.

-**createElement** (el)

-Triggered any time an element in the template is created.
-This occurs before the element has any attributes or is appended to the DOM.

-**createComment** (el)

-Triggered any time a comment node is created from the template.
-This occurs before the comment has been appended to the DOM.

-**setAttribute** (el, name, value)

-Triggered when an attribute is set on an element in the template.
-This occurs before the attribute is set, so it is possible to read the previous attribute (if any).

-**removeAttribute** (el, name)

-Triggered when an attribute is removed from an element in the template.
-This occurs right before the attribute is removed.

-**appendChild** (parent, child)

-Triggered any time a child node is appended to the template.
-This occurs after the child has been appended to the parent, allowing access to the `parentNode` property.

-### Helpers

-#### Attributes

-A helper can check the context in which it is being compiled by checking the boolean `attribute` property on the passed in `options`.

-#### Block helpers

-The `fn` and `inverse` properties of block helpers return an object the same as the root template function.
-This allows you to unsubscribe individual block helpers if you happen to call it multiple times.

 ### Utilities

 DOMBars extends the built-in Handlebars utilities with some additional functionality.